-40 mm $if D \le 50 mm$

-80 mm if $D \ge 150$ mm
+40 mm if D $\leq$ 50 mm 80 mm if D $\geq$ 150 mm

-Intermediate values are to be determined by interpolation.
+Intermediate values are to be determined by

-- R': Drag corresponding to the effect of green seas, in da N/m2, such as given in Tab 1 as a function of the location of the pipes and of their height H (in m) above the deepest loadline; intermediate values are to be determined by interpolation. - K : permissible stress, in N/mm2
+R': Drag corresponding to the effect of green seas, in da N/m2, such as given in Tab 1 as a function of the location of the pipes and of their height H.

+of the location of the pipes and of their height H (in m) above the deepest loadline; intermediate values are to be determined by interpolation.

+K : permissible stress, in N/mm